The origin of the dance belt is lost in the annals of history.

 Danskin original thong

-In January, 1911, Vaslav Nijinsky was famously fired from the Mariinsky Theatre in Russia for going onstage in just tights without the bloomers, offending the Dowager Empress with his "obscene display".
+In January, 1911, Vaslav Nijinsky was famously fired from the Mariinsky Theatre in Russia for going onstage in just his tights with nothing over them, offending the Dowager Empress with his "obscene display".
 Some articles claim he failed to wear a dance belt, but Nijinsky's biographer Richard Buckle counters, saying, "this athletic support was an article male dancers in classical ballet would feel very uncomfortable without."

 What's not clear is what a dance belt looked like at the turn of the 20th century.

 Prior to that, dance belts made by Wear-Well, Les Steinhardt and others featured a very wide 5" industrial elastic waistband, with a single piece of flat, non-stretchable, almost canvas-like fabric attached front and rear like a hammock.
 In front the Les Steinhardt was 6" wide, narrowing to 2½" between the legs, then widening again to 3½" at the rear attachment point.

 Anybody who complains about the comfort of a modern dance belt should be forced to take class in one of the old ones!
-The front flat panel had neither darts nor stretch to accommodate male anatomy, leading to their nickname, "Nutcracker".
-Since they were flat, an errant testicle could sometimes escape, with nasty consequences.
+The front flat panel had neither darts, seams, nor stretch to accommodate male anatomy, leading to their nickname, "Nutcracker".
+Since it was flat, an errant testicle could sometimes escape, with nasty consequences.
 Although the rear was too wide to be considered a thong, it would inevitably migrate between the butt cheeks into wedgie position.

 The one advantage the 5" waistband had was that they had excellent back and abdominal support when doing lifts.

 Doctor Dancebelt has no idea when the model just described came onto the scene, but it dates back at least to the 1930s and possibly all the way back to Nijinsky's time.
 Virtually every old ballet book that discusses male dancewear has a picture or description of a dance belt, with the warning to "wear the wide part in front".
-One famous dancer's book, describing his childhood in a small town in Texas, recalls receiving his first dance belt by mail order and putting it on backwards.
+One famous dancer's autobiography, describing his childhood in a small town in Texas, recalls receiving his first dance belt by mail order and putting it on backwards.
 That would be pretty hard to do with a modern pouch and thong design!